 Maximum vs. Recommended Ratio for Mortgages

 Now that you understand the two different types of DTI, it’s important to know what percent lenders recommend.
-The maximum DTI that a prospective homebuyer can have is 43%.
+After calculating your debt-to-income ratio, the maximum DTI that a prospective homebuyer can have is 43%.
 Any ratio higher than 43% tells a lender that the prospective homeowner can’t afford to take on any additional debt and is considered too risky.

 There are exceptions — in some cases with Federal Housing Administration loans, the recommended debt-to-income limit is potentially higher.
 Their approval system can even accept ratios as high as 46.99% for the front-end and 56.99% for the total back-end ratio, but when half of a borrower’s income is already tied up in debt, this can put an individual in a dire financial situation.